Slovenia. Green. Active. Healthy.

 - Pets are allowed inside the gorge but with leashes.
 An adamant dog every so often refused to walk forward blocking our way (I guess, was too enchanted with the views to move forward…haha) till the end of the trail.

-- Please be aware that gorge isn’t wheelchair friendly.
+- Please be aware that the gorge isn’t wheelchair friendly.

 - Leave the baby strollers in the car as they can be difficult to handle on the narrow walkways.